skonfig/base/type/__package_pip/man.rst

 DESCRIPTION
 -----------
 Pip is used in Python environments to install packages.
-It is also included in the python virtualenv environment.
+It is also included in the Python virtualenv environment.

+**NB:** This type requires that pip is already installed on the target host.
+Since pip is tightly coupled to a specific Python interpreter and it is common to have multiple interpreters (e.g. CPython 2.x, 3.x and/or PyPy) and venvs (virtual environments) installed at the same time, this type does not try to guess which pip to use.
+Most OSes provide a package to get a default pip installation, so it's usually sufficient to add ``__package python3-pip`` to your manifest.

 REQUIRED PARAMETERS